FunkyFr3sh/petool/README.md

 Note: the `CALL` macro is also available for `NASM` and `GNU AS` under the name `@CALL`

 ### Hook
-The `HOOK` macro writes a JMP instruction at _from_ to _to_.
+The `HOOK` macro writes a JMP instruction at _addr_.
 You can use `HOOK` in case there is no Call instruction nearby that could be hooked via the `CALL` macro.
-`HOOK` creates a naked function, so be sure you save and restore the values of the registers.
+`HOOK` creates a naked function, so be sure you save and restore the values of the registers if needed.

 The `HOOK` macro with 2 args can do a additional `CLEAR`, make sure you use it in case the replaced instructions don't have a size of 5 bytes (leftover bytes could break your disassembler).